 LMHA may elect to provide assistance to a family before the verification of the eligibility of the individual or one family member [24 CFR 5.512(b)].
-Otherwise, no individual or family may be assisted prior to the affirmative establishment by LMHA that the individual or at least one family member is eligible.
-Verification of eligibility for this purpose occurs when the individual or family members have submitted documentation to LMHA in accordance with program requirements [24 CFR 5.512(a)].
+Otherwise, no individual or family may be assisted prior to the affirmative establishment by LMHA that the individual or at least one family member is eligible [24 CFR 5.512(a)].

-LMHA will not provide assistance to a family before the verification of at least one family member.
+LMHA will not provide assistance to a family before the verification of at least one family member as a citizen, national, or eligible noncitizen.